vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Charge times

-Charge _attempts_ are made two times during the day: 08:00 og 16:00 UTC.
+Charge _attempts_ are made two times during the day: 08:00 and 16:00 UTC.
 This is the same both for our production and test environment.
 Subsequent attempts are made according to the `retryDays` specified.